Messages implementation

 true

 From an implementation point a view the Message structure does nothing but hold some data object and redirects most of the statistical related functions to that data object.
 However, this object is used extensively in Julia's multiple dispatch.
 Our implementation also uses extra is_initial and is_clamped fields to determine if product of two messages results in is_initial or is_clamped posterior marginal.
-The final field contains the addons.
-These contain additional information on top of the functional form of the distribution, such as its scaling or computation history.
+Each message also carries an AnnotationDict for optional metadata such as log-scale factors or computation history (see Annotations).

 using ReactiveMP, BayesBase, ExponentialFamily